 Method-1: Utilizing MMULT and MINVERSE Functions

 Let’s start with the most obvious method of solving simultaneous equations in Excel.
-Yes, you’re right. we’ll combine the MMULT and MINVERSE functions to obtain the values of X and Y. Therefore, let’s see it in action.
+Yes, you’re right.
+We’ll combine the MMULT and MINVERSE functions to solve 2 equations with 2 unknowns in Excel.
+Therefore, let’s see it in action.

 - In the first place, select the D13:D14 cells and enter the following expression.